stevedepp/gcp-mon-log/README.md

 #

 > Then, create a firewall to allow HTTP access.
 It is worth nothing that naming a firewall has distinct advantages.
-GCP has some odd features when it comes to ticking the box for HTTPS and HTTP on the command line.
+GCP has some odd features when it comes to ticking the box for HTTPS or HTTP on the command line.

 ### Create compute firewall